maratishe/maratishe.github.io/gcal/deadlines.md

 Use the standard IEEE Transactions templates for LaTeX or MS Word at [https://www.ieee.org/conferences_events/conferences/publishing/templates.html.](https://www.ieee.org/conferences_events/conferences/publishing/templates.html.)

-If the paper is typeset in LaTeX, please use an unmodified version of the LaTeX template IEEEtran.cls version 1.8b, and use the preamble: \documentclass[10pt, conference, letterpaper]{IEEEtran}
+If the paper is typeset in LaTeX, please use an unmodified version of the LaTeX template IEEEtran.cls version 1.8b, and use the preamble

 Do not use additional LaTeX commands or packages to override and change the default typesetting choices in the template, including line spacing, font sizes, margins, space between the columns, and font types.
 This implies that the manuscript must use 10 point Times font, two-column formatting, as well as all default margins and line spacing requirements as dictated by the original version of IEEEtran.cls version 1.8b.